 Winner by 4%

-At Home Stores rates % higher than Home Goods on Compensation Culture Ratings vs Home Goods Ratings based on looking at 767 ratings from employees of the two companies.
-Ratings come from the answers to questions like "How often do you get a raise?" and "Are you satisfied with your Benefits?".
+At Home Stores rates % higher than Home Goods on Compensation Culture Ratings vs Home Goods Ratings based on looking at 773 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Are you satisfied with your Benefits?" and "What is the best part about your compensation package?".

 Team Culture Ratings vs Home Goods